ktemadarko/Time_tracker_app/README.md

 Inputs and respective results are stored in an excel file to allow for future referencing.

 ### Next Steps
+I am working on how to output the total money earned after all the individual tasks have been completed.
-Creating a graphical user interface or an API for the app.
+I would like to create a graphical user interface and/or an API for the app.

 ### Collaboration Welcome
 Try it out and tell us your experience using it.